 If you are working on a paper in the APA style, you know that formatting APA citations can be a complicated task that requires a lot of patience.
 Fortunately, referencing has never been so easy.
 Introducing your new best friend: Cite This For Me’s APA citation generator.
 Using an automated citation machine to create accurate citations allows students to work smarter, leaving them more time to focus on their studies.

-Cite This For Me’s powerful open-access generator fully-formats all of your APA citations in just a click.
-So if you’re unsure how to accurately create your citations in the APA format, or you need to cite all of your sources in record time, using Cite This For Me’s accurate and intuitive generator will ensure you don’t lose valuable points on your work unnecessarily.
+The Cite This For Me powerful citation generator formats all of your APA citations in just a click.
+So if you’re unsure how to accurately create your citations in the APA citation format, or you need to cite all of your sources quickly, try using the Cite This For Me citation generator!
+The citation generator will help you create accurate citations so you avoid losing valuable points on your work unnecessarily.

 This guide provides you with everything you need to know to ensure you get the grade that reflects all your hard work.
 Read ahead for tips on how to structure and present your work according to the APA formatting guidelines, how to avoid charges of plagiarism, and how to cite sources both in-text and in your reference list and bibliography.